Napoleon-x/Client-Source-Code-Collection/README.md

 # Client-Source-Code-Collection
-The shit will be uploaded soon
+The rest will be uploaded later when github stops being gay